demisto/content/Packs/CrowdStrikeFalconSandbox/Playbooks/playbook-Detonate_file_-_CrowdStrike_Falcon_Sandbox_v2_README.md

-Detonates a File using CrowdStrike Falcon.
+Detonates a File using CrowdStrike Falcon sandbox.

 ## Dependencies